 The main difference between other digital cameras and DSLR cameras is the reflex design scheme.
 When you focus on a subject, DSLR cameras allow you to choose how you want to capture the image.
-With the digital viewfinder, you can capture the subject in a crystal clear form.
+With the digital viewfinder, you can capture the subject in crystal clear form.
 On the other hand, the background blur gives the subject a dramatic environment that you may not want to resist.
-Filter and blur photoshop options are capable of handling this kind of blurs.
-Here, we will learn about applying the effect on the background without camera options.
-However, blur background photoshop online outsourcing is well known today.
+Filter and blur options in Photoshop are capable of handling these kinds of blurs.
+Here, we will learn how to apply the effect in the background without camera options.
+However, blurry background photoshop online outsourcing is well known today.
 Let’s jump to the editing method.
 The procedure is simple but gives an amazing result.

 Table of content

-- Why is background blur in Photoshop special?
+- Why is the background blur in Photoshop special?

 - Additional effects for background blur

 Create an amazing image effect without a Digital SLR

 An image with a normal flat view is just an ordinary one.
 Giving effects to it can increase its appeal to the audience.
 Besides, you cannot change an image view after capturing it.
 But you can edit the image to change the look to a more attractive form.
 However, this is a tough job to do and requires expertise.
 The final output is far more eye-catchy that will amaze everyone.
 The tutorial we are going to discuss here is for beginners.
 Also, you need to learn about Photoshop tools & functions and practice well for perfection.
 Let’s learn how to blur the background in Photoshop CC 2019 like the DSLR effect without such cameras.
 Definitely, this is creative work.
 So, you do not need to copy every step for editing.
 Use your imagination and creative thinking for the best output.

 How to Background blur in Photoshop?
 (DSLR in Photoshop)